shuvijs/shuvijs.org/docs/tutorials.md

 ## Introduction

-shuvi is a front-end application development solution that integrates modern tool chains, focuses on improving development experience and efficiency.
+**Shuvi.js** is a front-end application development solution that integrates modern tool chains, focuses on improving development experience and efficiency.

 ## Create your first app